experiandataquality/GlobalIntuitive/README.md

 #### Events

-After using instantiating a new instance the constructor returns an object that can be used to subscribe to events.
+After instantiating a new instance the constructor returns an object that can be used to subscribe to events.

 | Event name | Description | Example usage |
 |------------|-------------|---------------|